10up/windows-azure-storage/README.md

 This release features several security fixes and enhancements.
 It is highly recommended that all users upgrade immediately.

+## Support Level
+**Stable:** 10up is not planning to develop any new features for this, but will still respond to bug reports and security concerns.
+We welcome PRs, but any that include new features should be small and easy to integrate and should not include breaking changes.
+We otherwise intend to keep this tested up to the most recent version of WordPress.

 ## Known Issues

 ### Storage Account Versions